exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

   agreed upon by `+2/3` validators.
 - After common LECT appears, every validator builds the anchoring transaction and sign every its input.
-- The signatures are publicated at the Exonum blockchain.
-All signatures have `SIGHASH_ALL` sighash type.
+- The signatures are publicated at the Exonum blockchain
-- Based on the signatures, _any_ party with sufficient access to the blockchain can create anchoring transaction and broadcast it to the Bitcoin network.
-Because of deterministic algorithm of selecting necessary signatures for new anchoring transaction every legitimate node must get the same anchoring tx (with the same tx-id).
+- Based on the signatures, _any_ Exonum node can create anchoring transaction and broadcast it to the Bitcoin network.
+In particular, all agreed validators broadcast it.
-- Every legitimate validator agreed with the selected LECT (and accordingly signed anchoring transaction proposal) updates its LECT with the hash of new complete anchoring transaction.
-Also every such validator send complete anchoring transaction to the Bitcoin network.
 - If at the block `#H` there is no common LECT (that is agreed upon `+2/3` validators) than no anchoring happened.
 Exonum blockchain continue creating new blocks.
 All validators wait until some of them